 Can't Stop Me Parkinson's Disease Specific Programs

 Have you heard of the STAR Center’s new disease-specific exercise program?
-This past summer, STAR Center introduced the “Can’t Stop Me” Parkinson’s program, which is targeted to positively impact an athlete’s tone, rigidity, and overall function.
-There are 4 components of this program.
+This upcoming summer STAR Center is introducing the “Can’t Stop Me” Parkinson’s program which is focused on impacting participants’ tone, rigidity, and overall function.
+There are 4 components of this program beginning this summer.
 The components include High-Intensity Exercise, Keep Moving, Music, and Rock Steady Boxing.
 This fall the component of Dance will be offered as well!
 Ultimately these programs are designed to slow down disease progression and develop new neural-pathways to improve overall function.
 All individuals with Parkinson’s Disease are welcome to participate, no matter their age or disease progression.
 No experience in any of the components is necessary.
 Come as you are.

 Below: A Rock Steady boxing athlete giving his all!